awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

    $ fi_info -p efa
    ```

-   The command should return information about the libfabric EFA interfaces\.
+   The command should return information about the Libfabric EFA interfaces\.
 The following example shows the command output\.

    ```
    provider: efa